FredrickV/audio/README.md

 * sf::sleep changed to std::thread version of sleep
 * Changed library export rules to specifically audio functions only.
 * Dropped support for FLAC.
 (Can be easily re-added if it is needed)
+* Isolated code/source files to stay audio specific.
+(With a few more code simplifications planed down the road)